We use cookies to understand how people use Depot.

 How to use Docker layer caching in GitHub Actions banner

-For a deeper dive into how layers get stacked up based on the contents of your Dockerfile, see our fast Dockerfiles theory and practice post.
+For a deeper dive into how the different cache layers interact with each other, see our Fast Dockerfiles: theory and practice post.

 name: Build Docker image